 - Make ahead.
 These spicy pickles are relatively fast to make, however, they need a bit of time to be ready.
 Make sure you make these at least 3 hours ahead or preferably overnight.

 - Use Persian cucumbers.
 The best cucumbers for this recipe are Persian cucumbers, because they are a little sweet, crunchy, and have a thin outer skin.
+An alternate for Persian cucumbers is English cucumbers.
+Other cucumbers may work, however, the texture will be different.

 - Add the fresh garlic.
 I really like the added flavor of the fresh garlic in this recipe.
 It's subtle but really nice.

-I like my pickles to have some kick, so I chop one fresh chili per 1 lb (0.5 kg) of cucumbers.
+- Use one fresh chili per 1 lb (0.5 kg) of cucumbers.
 To make these refrigerator pickles spicier, double the chili amount.
 If you don't want any spice whatsoever at all, then omit the chili pepper flakes and fresh red chilis entirely.

 A pickle is a cucumber preserved in vinegar or brine liquid.
 Pickling is the process by which food has been preserved through brine or vinegar.